antonysamuelbenson-srm/saas_supchn/minutes.md

 ### Date - 07/08/25

+#### pending
 1. Change the line chart to bar chart
 2. Making the dashboard visible for the the forecasted data on maps
 3. Stockout and connecting back to the backend

+#### Sprint 3
+- initialized
+- due on 14th Aug 2025
+- Forecast Module